ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

 It's also possible that the training and test sets look very similar, encouraging the model to **memorize the training set without actually learning anything**.
-This behavior results in overestimated performances that don't translate into production.
+This behavior results in overestimated performances that don't translate well into production.

 > It turns out that random and standard splits can lead to test sets that are
 > not wholly representative of the actual domain...resulting into overestimated
-> performance that don't translate into production.
+> performance that don't translate well into production.

 In this blog post, I want to discuss **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this